-A garden of earthly delights, or a hellish relation?
+A garden of earthly delights or a ravaged garden?

 Broadening our sense of identification towards a larger concept of self

-One may argue that climate change has nothing – inherently – wrong.
-Climate has been changing since millennials, and violent disruptions occurred, think about the glaciation.
-Climate crises paved the way for the development of new species, which evolved and adapted to the new environmental circumstances.
-What is different today, is that climate change is primarily man-made, as our species has been introducing gigantic amounts of toxic substances into the environment, generating severe imbalances.
-Take for instance the acidification of the sea, or the pollution of aquifers.
-The substances we release in the earth and in the waters also contaminate the food we use to feed ourselves.
-Hence, nothing is wrong a priori with the natural changes in the environment, what is wrong is the blunt robbery from ours sons and daughters of the future generations that we are rapidly perpetuating.
+I have heard people arguing that climate change has nothing inherently wrong.
+They argue that climate has been changing since millennia’s and that violent disruptions already occurred (their classic example is the glaciation), and that climate crises paved the way for the development of new species, which evolved and adapted to the new environmental circumstances.
+But what is different today, is that climate change is primarily man-made, as our species has been introducing gigantic amounts of toxic substances into the environment, generating severe imbalances.
+Take the acidification of the sea, the pollution of air and aquifers, or the entry of microplastics in the marine environment (and thereby into our food chain, with concerns about the carcinogenic substances microplastics carry).
+Indeed, we cannot debate upon the wrongness of the natural alterations that occur in the environment, what is wrong today is us, and the robbery from future generations that we are perpetrating.